joycetv29/MAGD150/README.md

-## Tessa Joyce's MAGD150
+## Tessa Joyce's MAGD150 Website
-Here is a big 'ol description of my webiste.
+Welcome!
+This is where I, Tessa Joyce, a student at the University of Wisconsin-Whitewater,

 ### Projects.
 #### Project One.